lbogdan/ramblings-drafts/vue-eslint-prettier.md

 ## Getting our feet wet

-A quick list of the tools and versions I'm using for this tutorial(?):
+A quick list of the tools and versions I'm using for this article:
 - Visual Studio Code 1.49.2
 - VSCode extensions:
   - Vetur 0.28.0